Security Model¶

 2. Protocol Layer — Xray VLESS + XHTTP¶

-Inside the TLS envelope, the VLESS protocol authenticates each user with a unique UUID and splits data across standard HTTP requests via the XHTTP transport.
-This layer provides per-user identity at the transport level and makes traffic patterns resilient against restrictive network environments.
+Inside the TLS envelope, the VLESS protocol tags each user with a UUID and splits data across standard HTTP requests via the XHTTP transport.
+The XHTTP transport makes traffic patterns resilient against restrictive network environments.
 The relay forwards encrypted streams without reading application data.
+Since admission is now decided by the certificate gate above, the UUID functions as defense-in-depth rather than the security boundary.

 3. Session Layer — Ed25519 SSH¶